 Connected Dutchtown is a community-controlled safety initiative, meaning that safety tools exist to serve the neighborhood—not the other way around.
 It is designed to help residents and small businesses who often lack access to safety tools and timely follow-through.
 Program decisions are made locally, rules are set publicly, and residents and businesses have avenues for oversight, feedback, and change.

 Our Volunteer Safety Task Force helps keep our community safety programs organized, transparent, and responsive.
-This includes supporting meetings, documentation, and communication — not enforcement or monitoring.
-2026 projects include a sidewalk audit, advisory support for our Community Camera Network, participation in the Circuit Attorney’s Neighborhood Collaborative, and helping to address neighborhood priorities such as illegal dumping and vacancy.
+This includes supporting meetings, documentation, and communication — not enforcement or monitoring.2026 projects include a crosswalk audit, advisory support for our Community Camera Network, participation in the Circuit Attorney’s Neighborhood Collaborative, and helping to address neighborhood priorities such as illegal dumping and vacanct building safety.

 Building safety through shared infrastructure and tools that support evidence stewardship, timely information sharing, and coordinated responses.